borate267/CS6910_DLAssignments/DLAssignment3/README.md

 - [wget](https://pypi.org/project/wget/)

 ## Code
-- #### Convolution Neural network Class (MyNN)
+- #### Recurrent Neural network Class (MyRNN)
-The convolution neural network is built using Pytorch with conditions on batch normalization.
-The function **fit** is the contains the neural network pipeline (Forward_prog, compute_loss, back_prop, update_parameters) is used for computing the training and the validation error along with validation accuracy.
+The recurrent neural network based encoder-decoder (seq2seq) is built using tensorflow Keras.
+The function **build_fit** contains the encoder-decoder pipeline with input embedding (input embedding, encoder layers, decoding layers, back_prop, update_parameters) is used for computing the training and the validation error along with validation accuracy.

 The **train** function consists of data-preprocessing, initializing the model and it's parameters.